ivanovertime/ivanovertime/README.md

 ### Software & DevOps Consultant

-As a Software Development Consultant, I thrive on building scalable, high-performance applications.
-With a strong background in full-stack development, I enjoy working with robust backend solutions like Laravel and Spring Boot, and dynamic frontends like Vue and Angular.
-My true passion, however, lies at the intersection of development and operations.
-I'm deeply enthusiastic about DevOps, data analysis, and data engineering, constantly seeking new ways to leverage containerization, CI/CD, and data-driven insights to build efficient, automated systems and empower businesses through technology.
+My passion lies at the intersection of development, operations, and data.
+I'm a full-stack developer who loves building automated, efficient systems through DevOps and data engineering.
+I typically use tools like Laravel, Nest.js, Vue, and Angular to bring it all to life.

 ---